Susanne Trick M.Sc.

 Presentations and publications

-- Trick, S.; Rothkopf, C. (2022).
+• Trick, S.; Rothkopf, C. (2022).
 Bayesian Classifier Fusion with an Explicit Model of Correlation.
-In International Conference on Artificial Intelligence and Statistics. [ (opens in new tab)] pdf
+Proceedings of the 2022 25th International Conference on Artificial Intelligence and Statistics (AISTATS), in Proceedings of Machine Learning Research 151, pp. 2282-2310. [pdf (opens in new tab)]

 Professional Experience